thradams/cake/README.md

 cl build.c && build
 ```

-This will build `cake.exe`, then run cake on its own source code.
+This will build `ckc.exe`, then run ckc on its own source code.

 ## GCC on Linux build instructions